vanus-labs/docs/content/cloud-docs/sink/slack/setup.md

 ---

-### Step 2: Create a Incoming Webhook
+### Step 2: Create an Incoming Webhook
-1. select **Incoming Webhooks** in the sidebar menu.
+1. Select **Incoming Webhooks** in the sidebar menu.
 ![img.png](images/4.png)
-2. Turn on Webhooks and scroll down and click **Add New Webhook to Workspace** to add new webhook.
+2. Turn on Webhooks, scroll down, and click **Add New Webhook to Workspace** to add a new one.
 ![](images/5.png)
 3. Select the channel to receive messages.
 ![img.png](images/6.png)